Also known as: tucked flag jump, straddle negative, human flag jump, flag jump to straddle

 What is Tucked human flag jump to straddle negative?

-What is Tucked human flag jump to straddle negative?
-It is a hard calisthenics core move performed on wall bars: jump into a tucked human flag, extend into a straddle, then slowly lower.
-It primarily targets the obliques and deep core while demanding shoulder stability and full-body tension.
+The tucked human flag jump to straddle negative is a hard calisthenics skill where you jump into a tucked flag, extend to a straddle, then slowly lower into a negative.
+It primarily targets the core, obliques and shoulders, requiring high lateral stability and scapular strength.

 How to Do Tucked human flag jump to straddle negative